-When it comes to comfort, there’s no room to complain with the Z300, which has surprisingly small earcups for its driver size and sits with relative ease.
+Regarding comfort, there’s no room to complain with the Turtle Beach Z300 wireless headset, which has surprisingly small earcups for its driver size and relatively easily sits.
 One of Turtle Beach’s classic design strengths is the headband, and here that extra cushioning helps significantly with comfort.
-The ear cups are easy to adjust and during my review session they felt neither too tight nor too loose.
+The ear cups are easy to adjust, and during my review session, they felt neither too tight nor too loose.

 The mic design is also strong – as long as you are careful.
-This mic you can plug and unplug as needed, and it’s highly flexible, which means you’ll need to treat it with caution to avoid damage.
+You can plug and unplug this mic as needed, and it’s highly flexible, so you’ll need to treat it with caution to avoid damage.
 Microphone monitoring is in place and works well enough.
 The mic is flexible enough that you will be able to find a receptive position that works for you: The tough part will be keeping it that way over time.

-Turtle Beach has also outfitted this headset with an array of on-headset control buttons.
+Turtle Beach has also outfitted this wireless headset with an array of on-headset control buttons.
 Some work well, and others run into problems.
 The separate volume scrollers for sound and chat volume were appreciated, once I grew used to them.
-There are also several side buttons for controlling mic muting, sound compression, Bluetooth, and EQ audio modes.
-These were hit or miss – often literally, because I accidentally hit one of them almost every time I adjusted or removed the Z300.
-At least they are large enough to quickly find with your fingers, and hopefully the clumsiness fades over time.
+Several side buttons also control mic muting, sound compression, Bluetooth, and EQ audio modes.
+These were hit or miss – often literally, because I accidentally hit one of them almost every time I adjusted or removed the Z300 headset.
+At least they are large enough to quickly find with your fingers, and hopefully, the clumsiness fades over time.

 The speakers themselves are home to 50mm drivers with the expected neodymium magnets.
-The earcups and the headband are made with a fabric over foam cushioning model – it doesn’t give a lot of traction, but it does create a good fit and some very useful passive noise cancelling.
+The earcups and the headband are made with a fabric-over-foam cushioning model – it doesn’t give a lot of traction, but it does create a good fit and some very useful passive noise canceling.

-Down to the big sound question: How does this Turtle Beach model perform?
-Sound quality is very good, although I didn’t find it quite as good as console headsets produced by Turtle Beach.
-Perhaps this is due to the wireless features, although I also didn’t noticed any latency issues during my time putting these headphones through their paces.
+Down to the big sound question: How does this Turtle Beach Z300 model perform?
+The sound quality is very good, although I didn’t find it quite as good as the console headsets produced by Turtle Beach.
+Perhaps this is due to the wireless features, although I also didn’t notice any latency issues during my time putting these headphones through their paces.
 The 50mm drivers ensure that deeper, stronger sounds have plenty of power, and distortion is minimal, even at higher volume levels.